 Custom Carrier Card Flow

-• assumption: Using SOM K26 or SOM K24 with developer defined carrier card
+• Assumption: Using SOM K26 or SOM K24 with developer defined carrier card

-• input: Vivado K26 / K24 SOM board file, customer defined carrier card board configuration
+• Input: Vivado K26/K24 SOM board file, customer defined carrier card board configuration

-• output: BOOT.bin, .wic image containing boot.src, Image, ramdisk.cpio.gz.u-boot, system.dtb, rootfs.tar.gz
+• Output: BOOT.bin, .wic image containing boot.src, Image, ramdisk.cpio.gz.u-boot, system.dtb, rootfs.tar.gz Tool Flow

 Prerequisites and Assumptions